markhuot/synapse/README.md

 You need to configure boths sides of the client/server boundary to utilize Synapse.
 First, lets configure the server side.

 > [!NOTE]
-> If you're using Laravel the server side is automatically configured when you run `composer require markhuot/synapse`.
+> If you're using Laravel the server-side is automatically configured when you run `composer require markhuot/synapse`.
 You can skip to the client-side setup.

 ### Server-side